 3. Select a retention time (θ , days) for a standard maturation pond, subject to a minimum value in warm climates of 3 days (Marais, 1974), and calculate the number of standard maturation ponds required.

-The basic equation for pathogen reduction through n equally sized maturation ponds is:
+The basic equation for pathogen reduction through n equally sized where n is the number of ponds.